KatePaulauskas/trade-tracker/README.md

 ### Testing site features and behaviour

-During testing, it was identified that three additional rules need to be implemented to help users accurately monitor their trading progress:
+During testing, it was identified that two additional rules need to be implemented to help users accurately monitor their trading progress:

-1. Users should be prevented from adding a new trade, whether positive or negative, if a balance has not been entered.
+1. Users should be prevented from adding a new trade, whether positive or negative, if a investment has not been entered.

 2. Users should be prevented from entering a negative amount (loss) for a new trade if this amount exceeds the 'Current balance', as in real-world scenarios, the broker would typically intervene and prevent the user from going into negative balance.
 Unless the user is a professional trader, however, if he is, he would be seeking for more advanced capabilities than the  current Trade Tracker can offer.

-3. When a user attempts to withdraw balance, it has to be withdrawn from the 'Current balance'.
-If the current balance is at zero, the withdrawal amount has to be deducted from the 'Invested amount'.
+During testing, it was determined that the withdraw function falls outside the scope of the current project.
+Implementing such a feature would be more relevant in a more complex application, where it's possible to demonstrate in detail the impact of withdrawals on the balance and other parameters.
+In its current form, the withdraw function seemed to negatively influence the summary table and required a deeper analysis of user actions, which exceeds the scope of the current project.
+To maintain focus and clarity, and to make things simple and clear, the 'Withdraw' button has been removed from the Investment form.